glouppe/info8010-deep-learning/lecture6.md

 class: middle

-These results not satisfactory because the density model on the latent space is too simple and inadequate.
+These results are not satisfactory because the density model on the latent space is **too simple and inadequate**.

 Building a good model amounts to our original problem of modeling an empirical distribution, although it may now be in a lower dimension space.